Statement of Corporate Governance

 The Board has or participates in four standing committees.
 Each committee has a charter approved by the Board summarising the role, rights, responsibilities and membership requirements for that committee.

-The Audit Committee’s objectives are to assist the Board in discharging its responsibilities to exercise due care, diligence and skill in relation to oversight of financial functions, internal and external audit functions, and risk management.
-See Charter.
+The Audit and Risk Committee’s objectives are to assist the Board in discharging its responsibilities to exercise due care, diligence and skill in relation to oversight of financial functions, internal and external audit functions, and risk management.

 The Society does not make loans to Directors.